Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 4. Digital Transformation

 The pandemic has taught the construction industry that streamlining the collaboration and communication between parties on the project is crucial to its success.
-Thus, the best way to do this is to integrate construction management software.
+The best way to do this is to integrate construction management software.

 Nowadays, more and more companies are adopting these software platforms that allow them to send, receive, and approve documents from anywhere in the world.